radio47/Kivy-Weather/README.md

 # kivy-weather
-multi platform app written in python, kivy based on Crating apps in kivy book
+multiplatform weather app written in kivy 1.9.1 based on Crating apps in kivy book.